 Purdue University at Fort Wayne has a Bachelor of Science in Music Therapy program.
 Students may complete auditions for the degree on certain primary instruments: piano, organ, strings, guitar, harp, brass, woodwinds, percussion, or voice.
 They expect students to maintain a 2.5 GPA in all music courses.

-Converse College is a private women’s university that offers a Bachelor of Music in Music Therapy program.
+Converse University is an independent, private university that offers a Bachelor of Music in Music Therapy program.
 There is also an equivalency certificate for those who already hold a bachelor’s degree in music.
 Potential students are expected to perform a memorized song while accompanying themselves on piano or guitar as part of the audition.

 William Carey University